 As your child grows, they will begin to become more coordinated and can work on increasing their fine and gross motor skills.
 As they learn and develop, they will also start mastering emotions, social skills, and even cognitive (thinking) skills.

-Fine motor skills are the movement of small muscles and usually involve a synchronization of the fingers, hands, and eyes.
-The use of fine motor skills is essential for areas like academics, play, and self care.
+Fine motor skills are the movement of small muscles and usually involve synchronization of the fingers, hands, and eyes.
+The use of these muscles is essential for areas like academics, play, and self-care.
 Things like drawing, playing with toys, eating, putting shoes on, etc all involve the use of fine motor skills.

-Your preschooler will become more independent in the area of self-care.
-They will want to start dressing themselves, eating independently, and brushing their own teeth.
+They will become more independent in the area of self-care.
+They will want to start dressing, eating independently, and brushing their own teeth.

 Other fine motor activities are:

 - Coloring within the lines

 - Building with blocks

 - Eating good (feeding self, opening sandwich bags, etc.)